• Skip to main content

 The most lively, energetic people had vibrant color not only in their skin but also in their spinal fluid.
 In short, externally visible, vital color in the skin seems to denote internal color and health.

-Dr. Kolar’s research as practically applied by his assistant, Dr. Hazel Parcells, in her own practice indicated that understanding the effects of colors on the human physiology is very helpful when planning its use in the home environment.
+Dr. Kolar’s research as practically applied by his assistant, Dr. Hazel Parcells, in her own practice indicated that understanding the effects of colors on human physiology is very helpful when planning its use in the home environment.

 Feng shui, an ancient Chinese system for harmonizing people with their surrounding environment, teaches the same with each color an expression of one of the five feng shui elements: